 If you’re taking metformin, you might have noticed that it gives you an upset tummy – diarrhea is a common side effect.
 Here’s what endocrinologist Prof Joel Dave has to say.
 You can talk to your doctor about taking a lower dose or take the long-acting form of metformin (it’s not available in public clinics though).

-For Type 1 diabetics, the most helpful tip we have is to rotate your injection sites.
+For people with Type 1, the most helpful tip we have is to rotate your injection sites.
 What does that mean?
 It means: inject into a new spot every day.
 You might not know it, but if you inject into the same area over and over, it can lead to something called lipohypertrophy – lumps and bumps under the skin.
 If you inject into these spots, your insulin doesn’t get absorbed properly, and you could be losing as much as 25% of your dose.
 A quarter of your insulin, just not working!

 Next up is E: Eat healthy food.
 All you have to do is eat half a plate of green, leafy vegetables with lunch and dinner.

 If you have a normal sized plate, and you fill half of it with green, leafy vegetables, there’s not much space for other stuff.
 It’s a great first step.
 Choose from broccoli, spinach, cucumber, cabbage, peas and green beans, gem squash, courgettes or salad (lettuce, tomato, cucumber without fatty dressings).
 Some vegetables aren’t green but still fit into this category because they don’t have any carbs or starch in them – things like tomatoes, carrots, pumpkin, mushrooms, peppers, cauliflower, onions… You can’t include potatoes, sweet potatoes or butternut in this half a plate, I’m afraid.
 They are all carbs, or starch.

 If all you do is increase the amount of vegetables you eat at lunch and dinner – nothing else! – you will already be doing your diabetes management big favours.